carloslabra/pa-documentation/manual/post/post_view_particles.md

 ![](img/post_particle-contact_visualization.png "Visualizing Particles, or Contacts?")

-If the geometry or mesh is required in the visualization of the particles/contacts, the option *Draw model* in `Preprocess information` section of the `Settings & Display Style` window can be set to something other than `None`.
+If the geometry or mesh is required in the visualization of the particles/contacts, the option *Draw model* in `Preprocess information` section of the `Select & Display Style` window can be set to something other than `None`.
 One must have first loaded the geometry/mesh in the pre-processor.
-Whether the geometry appears at all, or is opaque, or transparent, can be controlled via the `Layers and groups` window, which is opened by hitting the *Open layers window* button, in `Preprocess information` section of the `Settings & Display Style` window.
+Whether the geometry appears at all, or is opaque, or transparent, can be controlled via the `Layers and groups` window, which is opened by hitting the *Open layers window* button, in `Preprocess information` section of the `Select & Display Style` window.
 Here, the geometry has been set to transparent :

 ![](img/post_particle_display_style.png "Particles with transparent geometry")